Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (6-1) will take to the mound for the Cubs and make his 11th start of the season.
+- The Cubs' Jameson Taillon (0-3) will make his eighth start of the season.

+- Taillon has not earned a quality start in seven starts this season.

+- Taillon has made two starts of five or more innings in seven chances this season, and averages 3.7 frames when he pitches.

 |Opponent